How to Setup Replicate MySQL on RHEL 7

 my.cnf be slave

-for apply that configured you must restart mysqld
+To apply that configuration you must restart mysqld

 # systemctl restart mysqld